Thushani01/Student-academic-performance-analysis/README.md

 This project explores student academic performance using statistical analysis and machine learning techniques.

-The analysis focuses on identifying patterns and factors associated with academic performance and evaluating different machine learning approaches for predictive analysis.
+The analysis uses student performance datasets to investigate patterns and relationships between academic performance and relevant student-related factors.
+The project also applies and compares different classification models for predictive analysis.

 ## Objectives

 - Explore student academic performance data
-- Perform data preprocessing and preparation
+- Prepare and preprocess the datasets for analysis
-- Analyse relationships between relevant variables
+- Investigate relationships between student-related factors and academic performance
-- Apply statistical analysis techniques
+- Apply statistical analysis to identify relevant patterns
-- Build and evaluate machine learning models
+- Build classification models for predictive analysis
-- Compare model performance using standard evaluation metrics
+- Evaluate and compare model performance using standard metrics

 ## Machine Learning Models